 Last year there were only a few rides open but they promise this year to have more rides availabe.
 However, I would say going this time of year is more for strolling through the light displays then riding the amusement park rides.
 Learn more about visiting Six Flags Great America with kids.

 Navy Pier Winter Wonderfest

-Event runs from November 30th through January 6, 2019 in Festival Hall
+Event runs from December 6th – January 12, 2020 in Festival Hall

 Zoo Lights – Christmas Light Displays